the youth of rural Maine

 4. A VIP program to recognize scholarship recipients and other deserving applicants.
 VIP's will receive VIP treatment whenever they visit participating higher education institutions and will receive benefits at supporting local businesses.

-6. Distribution of "College Crosswords" to engage students in exploration of the opportunity of higher education, with the option to participate in the Maine College Knowledge Bowl.
+5. Distribution of "College Crosswords" to engage students in exploration of the opportunity of higher education, with the option to participate in the Maine College Knowledge Bowl.
 The Maine Word About College monthly newsletter and annual guide.

 Maine College Circle

 251 Main Street